Cartan-Thullen theorem and Levi problem in context of generalised convexity: Introduction

 \subsection{Generalised convexity}

-In \cite{Fan1963} Fan introduced a notion of generalised closed and convex set with respect to a family of functions, which allowed for a generalisation of the Krein--Milman theorem.
-Here we shall be concerned with sets that are convex with respect to a cone $\mathcal{F}$ of functions on a topological space $\Omega$.
+In \cite{Fan1963} Fan introduced a notion of generalised convexity with respect to a family of functions for closed sets.
+It allowed for a generalisation of the Krein--Milman theorem.
+Here we shall be concerned with sets that are convex with respect to a cone $\mathcal{F}$ of continuous functions on a topological space $\Omega$.
 A closed set $K\subset \Omega$ shall be called $\mathcal{F}$-convex whenever it is equal to its closed $\mathcal{F}$-convex hull

-We observe that not only does the notion of generalised convexity generalise classical convexity, when $\mathcal{F}$ is the cone of lower semi-continuous and convex functions, but it also includes the notion of holomorphic convexity, when $\mathcal{F}$ is chosen to be the space of real-parts of holomorphic functions.
+Not only does the notion of generalised convexity generalise classical convexity, when $\mathcal{F}$ is the cone of lower semi-continuous and convex functions, but it also includes the notion of holomorphic convexity, when $\mathcal{F}$ is chosen to be the space of real-parts of holomorphic functions.

 The reader is referred to the book of H\"ormander \cite{Hormander2007} for an account comprising matter on notions of convexity with respect to: subharmonic functions, \cite[Chapter III]{Hormander2007}, plurisubharmonic functions, \cite[Chapter IV]{Hormander2007}.
-Note that the latter is equivalent to the notion of holomorphic convexity of complex analysis, see the book of Krantz \cite[Chapter 3]{Krantz2001}.
+The latter is equivalent to the notion of holomorphic convexity of complex analysis, cf. \cite[Chapter 3]{Krantz2001}.

-The main result of the paper is a generalisation of the Cartan--Thullen theorem, see Theorem \ref{thm:cartan}, to the setting of generalised convexity, under mild assumptions.
-This includes the setting of Stein spaces.

-Another achievement is a definition of a convex set with respect to a family of functions, regardless of the closedness of the set.
+We shall provide a notion of convexity of a set with respect to a family of functions, regardless of the closedness of the set.
 This is achieved by means of embedding the space via the Gelfand transform, see Section \ref{s:gelfand} and Section \ref{s:convex}.

-Let us mention that the notion of convexity has been developed and further generalised over the years, see \cite{Dolecki1978}, \cite{Rubinov2000} and \cite{Singer1997}.
-These developments mainly were concerned with various dualities, notions of subdifferentials and Fenchel transforms, which are parallel to the current developments.
+The notion of convexity has been developed and further generalised over the years, see \cite{Dolecki1978}, \cite{Rubinov2000}, and \cite{Singer1997}.
+These developments were mainly concerned with various dualities, notions of subdifferentials and Fenchel transforms, which are parallel to the current developments.